Check out this Microsoft Planner review and see if this is the task management platform you’ve been looking for.

 Microsoft Planner is included with all enterprise, education, and business essentials Microsoft 365 plans and the business premium Microsoft 365 plans.

 Microsoft Planner includes a plethora of features suitable for your business.
 The most challenging aspect of maximizing any project management solution is not the tool itself but developing a strategy for structuring your projects repeatedly.
-This may require some trial and error, but refinement can ultimately assist you and your team stay on track with the hundreds, if not thousands, of activities necessary to finish a project.
+This may require some trial and error, but refinement can ultimately assist you and your team in staying on track with the hundreds, if not thousands, of activities necessary to finish a project.

 MS Planner appears to be geared toward being a ‘lightweight’ project management software, but this may change as it is updated.
-With the addition of Microsoft Teams as a central hub for teamwork and the ability to combine Planner’s ‘plans’ into Teams, this combination has become a much more robust offering capable of competing with other same tools.
+With the addition of Microsoft Teams as a central hub for teamwork and the ability to combine Planner’s ‘plans’ into Teams, this combination has become a much more robust offering capable of competing with other tools.
 And with Microsoft’s ongoing investment and roadmap, Planner will continue to grow in strength.